 Should I Swaddle My Baby At Night?

 When that new baby arrives, you will inevitably want to cuddle and hold them for hours and hours on end.
 Cuddling your baby creates a beautiful bonding opportunity.
 Not only that, but new babies thrive on the comfort and warmth that a good snuggle provides.
 For this reason, many parents learn early on how to swaddle their baby correctly.
+But there are a few reasons that might make you wonder if it is a good idea to swaddle my baby.

 Swaddling offers one of the best ways to soothe a baby, and isn’t a baby burrito just the cutest thing ever?
 But what about nighttime?
 With all of the concerns out there about babies overheating, SIDS, and other issues, you might be asking if it is safe to swaddle your baby at night.